Botanical Name: Phoenix roebelenii

 Humidity: This tropical native likes high humidity.
-When the relative humidity drops below 50%, stand the pot on a pebble tray or use a cool-mist room humidifier.
+Indoor air can become extremely dry without our noticing it.
+I use a humidity monitor near my tropical plants, rather than guess.
+When the relative humidity drops below 50%, stand the pot on a wet pebble tray or use a cool-mist room humidifier.

 Temperature: Average to warm 65-85°F/18-29°C year-round.
 It will tolerate a minimum of 55°F/13°C in winter.